-This document is a technical Recommendation for use in developing ground systems for space missions and has been prepared by the Consultative Committee for Space Data Systems (CCSDS).
-The Space Link Extension Return Channel Frames Service described herein is intended for missions that are cross-supported between Agencies of the CCSDS.
+This document is a Recommended Standard for use in developing ground systems for space missions and has been prepared by the Consultative Committee for Space Data Systems (CCSDS).
+The Space Link Extension Return All Frames Service described herein is intended for missions that are cross-supported between Agencies of the CCSDS.

-This Recommendation specifies a data service that extends certain of the space-to-ground communications services previously defined by CCSDS (references [2], [3], and [4]) within the framework established by the CCSDS Space Link Extension Reference Model (reference [1]).
+This Recommended Standard specifies a data service that extends certain of the space-to-ground communications services previously defined by CCSDS (references [2], [3], and [4]) within the framework established by the CCSDS Space Link Extension Reference Model (reference [1]).
 It allows implementing organizations within each Agency to proceed with the development of compatible, derived Standards for the ground systems that are within their cognizance.
-Derived Agency Standards may implement only a subset of the optional features allowed by the Recommendation and may incorporate features not addressed by the Recommendation.
+Derived Agency Standards may implement only a subset of the optional features allowed by the Recommended Standard and may incorporate features not addressed by the Recommended Standard.

-Through the process of normal evolution, it is expected that expansion, deletion or modification to this document may occur.
-This Recommendation is therefore subject to CCSDS document management and change control procedures, as defined in the Procedures Manual for the Consultative Committee for Space Data Systems.
+Through the process of normal evolution, it is expected that expansion, deletion, or modification of this document may occur.
+This Recommended Standard is therefore subject to CCSDS document management and change control procedures, which are defined in the Procedures Manual for the Consultative Committee for Space Data Systems.
 Current versions of CCSDS documents are maintained at the CCSDS Web site: